-Cumulative Progress Indicator: Analyze the structural components of plays and performances from a variety of Western and
+Cumulative Progress Indicator: Analyze the structural components of plays and performances from a variety of Western and non-Western theatrical traditions and from different historical eras.

 1.1.8.C.4 Content Statement: A team of artists, technicians, and manager who collaborate to achieve a common goal uses a broad range of skills to create theatrical performances.